 Yes, the price is high, but you’ll be thankful for the extreme levels of weather protection if you’re heading into testing wilderness environments.
 We also massively value Patagonia’s brand ethos which means products designed with pure passion get manufactured in the best possible circumstances.

-Fox is one of the coolest brands in mountain biking so those who are fans of rocking a Fox head gear setup will be pleased to see a wet-weather-specific design being integrated into the line-up.
+Fox are one of the coolest brands in mountain biking so those who are fans of rocking a Fox head gear setup will be pleased to see a wet-weather-specific design being integrated into the line-up.

 While we never found it to be an issue there are no vents to be opened here which could raise an issue if you’re living in warm and wet conditions.
-Although, we found Fox’s chosen material to be naturally cool thanks to its good ventilation.
-If you’re looking for a pant to perform in the coldest temperatures, then Fox has a ‘Fire’ range which integrates a fleece lining with the aim of retaining body heat – worth checking out if you frequently run cool on colder days.
+That said, we found Fox’s chosen material to be naturally cool thanks to its good ventilation.
+If you’re looking for a pant to perform in the coldest temperatures, then Fox has a ‘Fire’ range that integrates a fleece lining with the aim of retaining body heat – worth checking out if you frequently run cool on colder days.

-The UK has a reputation for some of the wettest and miserable winters around so it’s no surprise British brand Madison specifically designed a riding trouser to tackle the dank, and the DTE feels like it takes the overbuilt approach to fight the testing English elements.
+The UK has a reputation for some of the wettest and miserable winters around so it’s no surprise that British brand Madison specifically designed a riding trouser to tackle the dank, and the DTE feels like it takes the overbuilt approach to fight the testing English elements.

 There are adjustable straps around the calves to allow for the fit to be fine-tuned and a double-popper waist fastener keeps things secure and simple.

-The Gore C5 definitely has more of a traditional waterproof trouser feel to it, which is to be expected since it utilizes a Gore-Tex material to defend the elements.
+The Gore C5 definitely has more of a traditional waterproof pant feel to it, which is to be expected since it utilizes a Gore-Tex material to defend the elements.
 Gore-Tex's Active range is softer and quieter than the normal variant so they melt into the background when you’re riding.
 The ‘over trouser’ style fit is roomier than the modern skinny trend, too, which leaves ample room for pads, or if you’re wanting to pop them on as an emergency outer layer but it doesn’t look as slick as others.